Dekrate/Java-Cucumber/README.md

 - **Closed for modification**: `LoyaltyProgramManager` logic remains unchanged
 - Tier determination uses polymorphism instead of conditional logic

+## Architectural Analysis and Alternative Solutions

+The selection of the **Strategy Pattern** for the special offers system was a deliberate architectural decision.
+This section explores the rationale behind this choice, compares it with other potential patterns, and discusses the trade-offs involved.

+### Why the Strategy Pattern?

+The primary goal was to replace the rigid `if-else` structure in `ShoppingCart.handleOffers()` with a flexible and extensible solution.
+The Strategy Pattern was chosen because it perfectly aligns with the **Open/Closed Principle** in this context:

+- **Encapsulation of Algorithms**: Each offer type (e.g., "3 for 2", "10% discount") is an independent algorithm.
+The Strategy Pattern encapsulates each algorithm into its own class (`ThreeForTwoStrategy`, `PercentageDiscountStrategy`).
+- **Single Responsibility Principle (SRP)**: Each strategy class has only one reason to change: a modification to its specific discount calculation logic.
+This prevents a single monolithic class from becoming bloated with unrelated responsibilities.
+- **Simplicity and Clarity**: The client code (`ShoppingCart`) becomes much simpler.
+It no longer needs to know the details of each offer.
+It simply obtains the correct strategy from a factory and executes it.
+This delegation of responsibility makes the code easier to read and maintain.

+### Alternative 1: Visitor Pattern

+The Visitor Pattern is another behavioral pattern that can be used to add new operations to an object structure without modifying the objects themselves.

+- **How it would work**: We could have a `DiscountVisitor` interface with methods like `visit(ThreeForTwoOffer offer)`, `visit(PercentageDiscountOffer offer)`, etc. The `Offer` objects would have an `accept(DiscountVisitor visitor)` method.
+- **Why it was not chosen**:
+    - **Violation of OCP for New Offers**: The core issue with the Visitor pattern here is that the `Visitor` interface must be modified every time a new offer type (a new `Visitable` class) is added.
+For example, adding a `BuyOneGetOneFreeOffer` would require adding a new `visit(BuyOneGetOneFreeOffer offer)` method to the `DiscountVisitor` interface and all its implementations.
+This violates the Open/Closed Principle, which was the primary problem we aimed to solve.
+    - **Complexity**: While powerful, the Visitor pattern introduces a "double dispatch" mechanism that can be more complex to understand and implement compared to the straightforward nature of the Strategy pattern in this scenario.

+The Strategy Pattern is superior here because adding a new offer type only requires creating a new strategy class and registering it with the factory—no existing code needs to be modified.

+### Alternative 2: Chain of Responsibility Pattern

+This pattern could be used to create a chain of offer-handling objects.
+Each handler would check if it could apply its discount and, if not, pass the request to the next handler in the chain.

+- **How it would work**: We could create a chain of `OfferHandler` objects.
+The `ShoppingCart` would pass the product and quantity to the head of the chain.
+- **Why it was not chosen**:
+    - **Not a Natural Fit for This Problem**: The Chain of Responsibility pattern excels when there is a sequence of potential handlers for a single request, and only one handler is expected to process it (or the chain is processed in a specific order).
+In our case, a product has one specific offer type associated with it (`Offer.offerType`).
+We don't need to "discover" which offer applies; we already know.
+We just need to execute the correct algorithm.
+    - **Unnecessary Overhead**: Using a chain introduces complexity (managing the chain, passing requests) that is not required here.
+A direct lookup in a factory (as used with the Strategy pattern) is far more efficient and direct.
+The `Map` in `OfferStrategyFactory` provides an O(1) lookup, which is more performant than traversing a chain.

+### Trade-offs of the Chosen Approach (Strategy Pattern)

+While the Strategy Pattern provides significant benefits, it's important to acknowledge its trade-offs:

+- **Increased Number of Classes**: The most noticeable trade-off is the proliferation of classes.
+Each new offer type requires a new class.
+In a system with dozens of offers, this can lead to a large number of small files.
+However, this is a manageable complexity, and modern IDEs make navigating between these classes easy.
+The benefit of clear separation of concerns far outweighs the cost of having more classes.
+- **Indirection via Factory**: The introduction of the `OfferStrategyFactory` adds a layer of indirection.
+While this is what enables the decoupling and adherence to OCP, it means a developer needs to understand that the strategies are registered and retrieved from the factory.
+This is a minor learning curve compared to deciphering a complex `if-else` block.

 ## System Integration

 All components work together in the `Teller` class: